uaauaguga/batter/README.md

 # term-tagger

-prediction of bacteria transcription termination
+term-tagger is a tool for bacteria transcription terminator prediction based on BERT-CRF model.